 Non-financial performance has remained strong.
 Activity has decreased by 1.7%, and remains low at less than 15,200 incidents.
 Overall casualty numbers increased slightly from 49 to 51.
 The number of accidental dwelling fires saw an almost 10% decrease; however deliberate dwelling fires saw a marginal increase.
-Further information relating to our non-financial performance including emergency response times, numbers of fires and their severity can be found on our website at Link to video to be updated once it's available
+Further information relating to our non-financial performance including emergency response times, numbers of fires and their severity can be found on our website at Performance Report 2016/17